openSUSE/news-o-o/_posts/2010-10-17-opensuse-weekly-news-issue-145-is-out.markdown

-"There™s nothing quite like looking at a new Linux version”especially a minor release that promises to bring so much to the user as does OpenSUSE™s latest effort: 11.4.
+"Thereâ€™s nothing quite like looking at a new Linux versionâ€”especially a minor release that promises to bring so much to the user as does OpenSUSEâ€™s latest effort: 11.4.
 OpenSUSE 11.4 might prove to be the best upgrade since the leap from OpenSUSE 10.X to 11.X.
-Though these early Milestones as they™re called, are alpha versions, 11.4 Milestone 2 is very stable and surprisingly responsive, even installed into a virtual machine the speed enrichments are quite striking.
-That performance boost is one of the big improvements over earlier versions with 11.4™s new kernel (2.6.36) and updated Xorg packages.
+Though these early â€œMilestonesâ€ as theyâ€™re called, are alpha versions, 11.4 Milestone 2 is very stable and surprisingly responsive, even installed into a virtual machine the speed enrichments are quite striking.
+That performance boost is one of the big improvements over earlier versions with 11.4â€™s new kernel (2.6.36) and updated Xorg packages.
 Expect impressive boot times and enhanced performance for application launches. (...)"